Matthew BundayUNIVERSAL FUND MEMBER

 Matthew's Story

 Matthew joined Watsi on March 12th, 2013.
-Six years ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Matthew's most recent donation supported Sai Laung, an 18-year-old laborer from Burma, to fund heart surgery.
+Seven years ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Matthew's most recent donation supported Festus, a three-month-old infant from Kenya, to fund spina bifida surgery.

 Impact